We're not cool.

-As 80 Stone grew at a massive rate, they soon saw room for potential to bring even better experiences to the streets of London.
-It was in the middle of 2018 that they realised that the shop in Fulham was too small to cope with the big demand for roasting coffee and the original 5 kg roaster was just not big enough to be able to roast consistently and in large quantities.
+As 80 Stone grew at a massive rate, we soon saw room for potential to bring even better experiences to the streets of London.
+It was in the middle of 2018 that we realised that the shop in Fulham was too small to cope with the big demand for roasting coffee and the original 5 kg roaster was just not big enough to be able to roast consistently and in large quantities.

 This change of location now means that 80 Stone have greater space for their corporate training sessions.
 Offering more regular and intensive training courses to make sure that all baristas can make the best cups of coffee possible.